Johnstown flood of 1977: Response to earlier floods

-Despite the devastation of the flood of 1889, no significant flood measures were undertaken.
-In 1936, Congress was debating flood control bills.
-During this time, heavy snow run-off and three days of continuous rainfall caused the Saint Patrick's Day flood of 1936.
-On April 27, 1937, Congress passed sweeping flood control legislation and in 1938 work began.
-On November 27, 1943, the Johnstown Channel Improvement Project was completed, with 9.1 miles (14.6 km) of improvements that included the Conemaugh River, Stony Creek, and the Little Conemaugh River.

-After the Johnstown flood of 1936, the U.S. Army Corps of Engineers undertook a study with the aim of redesigning Johnstown's infrastructure to permanently remove any future threat of serious flooding.
-Work began in August 1938 with extensive dredging and flood control measures.
-On November 27, 1943, Colonel Gilbert Van B. Wilkes, Chief of the Army Corps of Engineers, Pittsburgh District, told a Johnstown audience the flood problems had been effectively solved.
+Despite the devastation of the Johnstown Flood of 1889, no significant flood measures were undertaken in the aftermath.
+In 1936, while the U.S. Congress was debating flood control bills, heavy snow run-off and three days of continuous rainfall caused the Saint Patrick's Day flood of 1936.
+After this, the U.S. Army Corps of Engineers undertook a study with the aim of redesigning Johnstown's infrastructure to permanently remove any future threat of serious flooding.
+On April 27, 1937, Congress passed sweeping flood control legislation and in August 1938 work began with extensive dredging and other flood control measures.
+On November 27, 1943, the Johnstown Channel Improvement Project was declared complete, with 9.1 miles (14.6 km) of improvements that included the Conemaugh, Stonycreek, and Little Conemaugh Rivers.
+Colonel Gilbert Van B. Wilkes, Chief of the Army Corps of Engineers, Pittsburgh District, told a Johnstown audience the flood problems had been effectively solved.
 The city's residents began to feel secure that any flooding issues had been resolved and even promoted the area as "flood free" for many years.
-However, the Corps of Engineers had designed the flood control measures for protection against a standard project flood; protection to the 500-year level was not economically viable.
+However, the Corps of Engineers had designed the flood control measures for protection against a standard project flood; protection to the level necessary to control a 500-year flood was not economically viable.
 In 1974, the Corps issued a report titled "The Potential for Future Flooding in the Johnstown Area", which failed to grasp the attentions of town leaders and the people of Johnstown.